bkleck/EMT/README.md

 ## Technology
-This was done on Google Colab, with the main libraries being pytorch-lightning and lightning-transformer.
+This was done on Google Colab, with the main libraries being `pytorch-lightning` and `lightning-transformer`.
 The `trainer` notebook is implemented on vanilla Pytorch, while the `lightning_trainer` notebook is implemented with lightning modules.
 These modules define pre-made tasks that can easily be configured and contain various functions to help accelerate and improve training.

 ## Model Architecture
+I made use of the **_AutoModel_** and **_AutoTokenizer_** from HuggingFace backbone to easily switch between different transformer architectures without the need to change the tokenization manually.

 With the need to implement 2 separate sentences into the BERT embeddings, I created custom tokens, with reference to this paper: https://openproceedings.org/2020/conf/edbt/paper_205.pdf
 - Conventional tokens for BERT: **[CLS] + text + [SEP]**
 - Custom entity tokens: **[CLS] + A + [SEP] + B + [SEP]**
 ![image](https://user-images.githubusercontent.com/77097236/119447935-3562a000-bd63-11eb-987b-c9ea735e96f0.png)

+Thus, for our data pre-processing, the data is split into samples in the following form: **['prior sentence' , 'current sentence']**.
+This was after experimentation between 1,2 and 3 prior sentences, where 1 prior sentence gave the best result.
+The labels for the data are **_is_entity_** and **_not_entity_**.

+For detailed explanation on Lightning's `DataModule`, `TextClassificationTransformer` and `Trainer`, please refer to notebook, or Pytorch Lightning's [official documentation](https://pytorch-lightning.readthedocs.io/en/latest/).

 ## Model Finetuning
 I experimented with various methods and models, results will be shared below.